STEM, Title 1 & 21CCLC Afterschool Director

-Title I grant application and programs will be presented June 30, 2017 at the special noon meeting of the Swain County Board of Education to be held at Swain County Schools central office.
+Title I grant application and programs are tentatively planned to be presented August 13, 2018 at 6:00 p.m. at the regularly scheduled meeting of the Swain County Board of Education.
 The public is invited to attend.

 The following federal programs will be presented:

 Title IV, Part A, Student Support and Academic Enrichment

 Title IV, Part B, 21st Century Community Learning Center

 McKinney-Vento Homeless Assistance Act, Education for Homeless Children and Youth

 IDEA, Part B, Individuals with Disabilities Education Act – 611 and 619